simonbingham/xindi/README.md

 ## Wishlist

-If you think Xindi's great and would like to thank me with a gift [you'll find my Amazon wishlist here] (http://www.amazon.co.uk/registry/wishlist/5NCOEAWSRYHU).
-Alternatively, you can send me a big wodge of cash! ;)
+If you like Xindi and would like to say "thank you" with a gift [you'll find my Amazon wishlist here] (http://www.amazon.co.uk/registry/wishlist/5NCOEAWSRYHU).